Use customer data to deliver personalised and relevant digital experiences that would drive higher levels of online conversion.

 Mapping the customer journey

 To better understand its customer needs and wants, BMW Group separated the customer journey into three strategic triggers, which are then tracked and targeted using Adobe Analytics and Adobe Target.

-The first, called the ‘awareness phase’, is a prospect’s first engagement with BMW Group, whether via digital advertising (display, social media) or through more evocative means, such as the sound of an 8 Series zooming past as you walk to the shops.
+The first, called the "awareness phase", is a prospect’s first engagement with BMW Group, whether via digital advertising (display, social media) or through more evocative means, such as the sound of an 8 Series zooming past as you walk.